 Atava's quest to understand the true nature of healing began as a student at Stanford University.
 She looked for the essence of healing in her psychology classes, but failed to find what she was looking for in academia.
 She became interested in hands-on healing when she took her first shiatsu class in 1988.
-After graduating from Stanford in 1990, Atava received both basic and advanced certifications in acupressure from the Acupressure Institute in Berkeley.
+After graduating with a degree in Feminist Studies from Stanford in 1990, Atava received both basic and advanced certifications in acupressure from the Acupressure Institute in Berkeley.

 Later, Atava co-founded the Polish Ancestral Healing Project with her friend and colleague, Maura Singer Williams.
 Atava's professional work has expanded to include teaching people how to remember and reconnect with their own indigenous roots.
-She also continues to research, travel and teach to build upon the body of work she began in graduate school.
+She also continues to research, travel and teach to build upon the body of work of helping people to reconnect to their ancestral medicine.

 Musings on Healing

 Atava Garcia Swiecicki, MA

 "Healing is the restoration of the balance of all the forces that impact human life- the physical, emotional, biophysical, psychic, spiritual, natural and cosmic."

 Charles Finch, MD, Author of The African Origin of Science & Mathematics

 What does health look like?
 What causes illness?
 What is healing?
 These are questions I have pondered during the years in my healing practice.
 Often I see that a person's health is a composite of many factors: their diet, lifestyle, relationships, family, community, history, ancestors, work, race, class, gender, and spirituality.
 When one or more of these factors is out of balance, often one's physical health suffers.